ZerothAngel/FtDScripts/missile/generalmissile.md

        BallastBuoyancy = nil,
        MagnetRange = nil,
        MagnetDelay = nil,
-    }
+    },

 The *When* section describes when the state change is made.
-If it is omitted (or if all its conditions are nil), then the state change will be made immediately upon entering that phase.
+If it is omitted (or if all its conditions are nil), then the state will be changed immediately upon entering that phase.

 ### When Conditions ###